RustanLeino/compiler-tutorial/README.md

 \--------------------------------/
     |
     v
 sequence of machine instructions (assembly code) (defined in RawAsts.dfy and runnable on a RawMachine, see RawMachine.dfy)
 ```

 ## The stages

-The stages are described as follows.
+The stages in the compiler pipeline are described as follows.
 In the tutorial compiler, these stages are all called from `Main.dfy`.

 ### Lexer (`Lexer.dfy`)

-The role of the `_lexer_ is to convert a sequence of characters to a sequence of tokens.
+The role of the _lexer_ is to convert a sequence of characters to a sequence of tokens.
-The Lexer discards comments (starting with `//` and going to the end of the current line)
+The `Lexer` discards comments (starting with `//` and going to the end of the current line)
 in the input.

 ### Parser (`Parser.dfy`)